dsohrabian/csu-parking-scraper/README.md

 # csu-parking-scraper
 ## Purpose

-To quantify whether the campus' parking facilities are overbuilt.
+To quantify whether the campus parking facilities are overbuilt and efficiently used.
 Structured garages cost millions in capital funds that can go to more active uses for students and the built environment of the campus;
 it subsidizes and encourages unsustainable transportation patterns, and after all this, it is inherently designed to sit empty half the time.